SAP Crystal Reports JSON Connector

 Other App Integration scenarios for JSON

-Other API Connectors for SAP Crystal Reports
+Other Connectors for SAP Crystal Reports

 How to connect JSON in SAP Crystal Reports?